trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 eConnect starts by requesting from the operating system that a TCP socket be  opened to the specified IP address and socket port.
 If the socket cannot be opened, the operating system (not TWS) returns an error which is  received by the API client as error code 502  to IBApi.EWrapper.error (Note: since this error is not generated by TWS  it is not captured in TWS log files).
 Most commonly error 502 will  indicate that TWS is not running with the API enabled, or it is  listening for connections on a different socket port.
-If connecting  across a network, the error can also occur if there is a firewall or  antivirus program blocking connections, or if the router’s IP address is not listed in the “Trusted IPs” in TWS.
+If connecting  across a network, the error can also occur if there is a firewall or  antivirus program blocking connections, or if the routerÃ¢â‚¬â„¢s IP address is not listed in the Ã¢â‚¬Å“Trusted IPsÃ¢â‚¬Â in TWS.

 After the socket has been opened, there must be an initial handshake in which information is  exchanged about the supported version of the TWS and API to ensure each  platform can interpret received messages correctly.

 - For this  reason it is important that the main EReader object is not created until after a connection has been established.
 The initial connection results in a negotiated common version between TWS and the API client which  will be needed by the EReader thread in interpreting subsequent  messages.

-After the highest version number which can be used for communication is established, TWS will return certain pieces of  data that correspond specifically to the logged-in TWS user’s session.
+After the highest version number which can be used for communication is established, TWS will return certain pieces of  data that correspond specifically to the logged-in TWS userÃ¢â‚¬â„¢s session.
 This includes (1) the account number(s) accessible in this TWS session,  (2) the next valid order identifier (ID), and (3) the time of  connection.
 In the most common mode of operation the  EClient.AsyncEConnect field is set to false and the initial handshake is taken to completion immediately after the socket connection is  established.
 TWS will then immediately provides the API client with this information.

 - Important: The **IBApi.EWrapper.nextValidID** callback is commonly used to indicate that the connection is completed and other messages can be sent from the API client to TWS.
 There is the  possibility that function calls made prior to this time could be dropped by TWS.